Euro-Quest is an online, classroom based resource, in development for use with Transition Year students.

-As host of the Euroguidance centre Ireland; NCGE is currently conducting a pilot programme with Transition Years of an internally developed ‘Euro-Quest’ classroom resource.
+As host of the Euroguidance centre Ireland; NCGE has recently completed a pilot programme with 15 schools of the internally developed ‘Euro-Quest’ classroom resource.

 Euro-Quest is in four modules and can be delivered by the Guidance Counsellor, in collaboration with the TY Coordinator, or as part of a team of teachers who work together; with Europe as a cross-curricular theme.
 In this way, the programme operates within the context of the Whole School Guidance Framework, with the learning outcomes of the programme designed in line with the Guidance Outcomes of the Framework and the NCCA guidelines for module delivery.

 - inform students of the opportunities for studying / training / apprenticeships and working in Europe before they make their subject choices for Leaving Certificate and consider their future career plan

 - invite students to research their options and present their findings

 - motivate and encourage students to consider all their options